 How many of you, business people out there, are confused about the difference between lead generation and demand generation?
 Raise your hands; don’t be shy.
 There is a distinct difference between these marketing strategies even though some marketing agencies use them both interchangeably or use the wrong one.
 Here’s a clue: one is focused on changing your clients’ perspective and the one wants to capture their information for you to follow up with.

-Let’s start with some marketing strategies definitions I found helpful from Eric Wittlakes Feb.
-16, 2012 article, Lead Generation is Crippling Demand Generation:
+Let’s start with some marketing strategies definitions I found helpful from an article by Eric Wittlakes, Lead Generation is Crippling Demand Generation:

 - Demand generation: the practice of creating demand for an organization’s products or services through marketing.
 The direct outcome is your audience is more likely to purchase your products or services.